 Your surgeon works with noisy instruments.
 If you think these noises may bother you, speak with the anesthesiologist.
-You can bring in your own music (ie. phone, portable radio) as long as you wear ear buds.
+You can bring in your own music (that is a phone or portable radio) as long as you wear ear buds.

 The anesthesiologist will give you medicine called an anesthetic to reduce or prevent pain.
 There are three main types: local, regional and general.
 You can ask your anesthesiologist what type may be best for you.